The Divorce Process In New York

 After the summons with notice has been filed, the other spouse will be notified about the impending divorce.
 This is the spouse’s opportunity to either agree to the terms of a complaint or request a hearing to respond.
 This is the last stage of preliminary actions before the formal court procedures begin.

 Before the formal trial begins, a hearing is held to establish temporary rulings for time-sensitive matters.
 This includes child custody, property division and support agreements.
 It is likely that many of these determinations may change after the final judgment — it is important for the temporary arrangements to reflect a fair resolution.

 During the trial, judges will review the grounds for divorce and determine whether these grounds have been adequately proven.
 Each spouse may have the opportunity to defend their position and best interests, including those of their children.
 However, in a court-supervised divorce, the final decree of a divorce settlement is decided by a judge.

 In a divorce trial, it is vital that your interests and needs are effectively demonstrated and defended.
 Spouses who are unhappy with the final decision may be able to file an appeal and return to court with the case.
 In the cases of support and custody, modifications may be requested in light of the changing circumstances that each spouse may face.

 We understand that the situation you are going through may come with its own unique difficulties.
 Our mission is to help our clients achieve their goals in a timely and effective manner.
 Allow us to represent you at every obstacle and guide the dissolution of your marriage without troubles.
 We remain reliable and accessible to our clients so they may have their questions and concerns answered.

-Contact Peter L. Cedeño & Associates, P.C. and schedule a consultation so we can begin discussing your matter and working on your case!
+Contact Cedeño Law Group, PLLC, and schedule a consultation so we can begin discussing your matter and working on your case!